beebmx/laravel-pay/README.md

 }
 ```

-Just remember, if you change this for your own models, make sure to extend these models with the `Laravel Pay`:
+Just remember, if you change this for your own models, make sure to extend these models with the `Payments for Laravel`:

 ```php
 use Beebmx\LaravelPay\Address as PayAddress;